 Implementation

-The R.E. curriculum follows Barking and Dagenham Agreed Syllabus and Planning which is the adapted to meet the needs and local context of the school.
-R.E. follows a whole school approach, which will be taught discretely on a weekly basis.
+The R.E. curriculum follows Twinkl Schemes of Work which are adapted to meet the needs and local context of the school.
+R.E. follows a whole school approach, which will be taught discretely.

 R.E.
 Lessons will build upon prior learning and develop skills year upon year.